Librarika/manual/docs/bulk-actions.md

 To do so, please follow the below steps:

-* Click on `New Bulk Action` and a form will shown like before.
+* Click on `New Bulk Action` button and a select action type form will appear like before.
 * In this form various types of medias are given like below.

     ![Bulk Actions select media type](img/bulk-actions-select-media-type.png)